 Let's go through the various treatment options for teeth overcrowding in adults and children, along with the pros and cons of each.
 You'll find information about costs in the table a little further down.

 Fixed braces are metal or ceramic brackets that are bonded to your teeth and connected by a metal wire.
 They work by putting pressure on your teeth to slowly and gently move them around your mouth.
 The benefit of ceramic braces is that they are clear or tooth-coloured, making them much less noticeable.
+People with crowded teeth might need to have separators placed between certain teeth to make space for their braces to be fitted.

 Children receiving free NHS treatment will only be offered metal braces; any other styles must be paid for privately.